wangjohn/lawson/README.md

 DONE

+- Make sure that you can't add the same player to a tee time multiple times.
 - Better styling for tee times and player cards
 - Figure out a way to do scrollspy without the timeout
 - Remove all the cluttered buttons and streamline the booking tee times page